Tristane028/Springer-Fibers/README.md

 $$\overline{C_M} \cap C_F = \{s = p\} \subset C_F$$

-— a *proper subvariety* of the target cell, not the whole cell.
-The note gives a seven-step recipe:
+This lands on a *proper subvariety* of the target cell, not the whole cell.
+The note lays out a seven-step recipe:

 1. Write the source cell in coordinates
 2. Choose the target flag chart